MaibornWolff/codecharta/gh-pages/_docs/04-08-codemaatimporter.md

 title: "CodeMaatImporter"
 ---

-Generates visualisation data from CodeMaat Temporal Coupling CSV data with header.
-You can find the analysing tool on GitHub https://github.com/adamtornhill/code-maat
+The Codemaatimporter, generates visualisation data from CodeMaat Temporal Coupling CSV data with header.
+You can find the analysing tool on [GitHub](https://github.com/adamtornhill/code-maat)

 ## Usage